AnantharamanLab/METABOLIC/README.md

   GenomeName.draw_carbon_cycle_single.PDF
 ```

-If you have a "Total.R_input.txt" file in your "R_input_files" folder that you used as an input for the R script (draw_biogeochemical_cycles.R) and used the option "TRUE" as the 3 argument (whether or not you have the "Total.R_input.txt", you will have have the following output:
+If you have a "Total.R_input.txt" file in your "R_input_files" folder that you used as an input for the R script (draw_biogeochemical_cycles.R) and used the option "TRUE" as the 3rd argument (whether or not you have the "Total.R_input.txt", you will have have the following output:
 ```
-  draw_sulfur_cycle_total.pdf
+  draw_sulfur_cycle_total.PDF
-  draw_other_cycle_total.pdf
+  draw_other_cycle_total.PDF
-  draw_nitrogen_cycle_total.pdf
+  draw_nitrogen_cycle_total.PDF
-  draw_carbon_cycle_total.pdf
+  draw_carbon_cycle_total.PDF
 ```

 ## Software work flow